 Transforming site monitoring in clinical trials

 Kannan Raman, Enterprise Service Manager, Professional Services

 Clinical Trial Monitoring is a key and integral part of running a successful and compliant clinical trial.
+Currently the site monitoring process is manual, costly and is subject to data quality issues.
+This blog is to discuss how various aspects of site monitoring can be automated to optimize cost and increase quality.
+To give an estimate of the costs involved, about 25 to 30 % of the total cost of a clinical trial goes into monitoring.
+More importantly, effective monitoring enables better clinical outcomes.
+The COVID 19 situation has increased the urgency to move towards a centralized remote monitoring option.
+This will also help the speed of the clinical trial process while improving efficiency and reducing costs.

 Monitoring is done to ensure the following:

-Human right of patients involved in the clinical trials are protected
+Human right of patients involved in the clinical trials are protected by ensuring that trial protocols are adequately followed and data relating to various aspects of the trial like adverse events and dosage information is collected

-Data that is collected & submitted by the investigator’s office is accurate
+Data that is collected & submitted by the clinical trial site is accurate

-The site complies with all regulations
+The site complies with all FDA regulations relating to good clinical practice (GCP) and clinical trials

 To ensure human rights of the patients involved, a site monitor (a.k.a.
-Clinical Research Associate – CRA) checks all Inform Consent Forms (ICFs) to ensure they have been duly signed by the patient.
-The monitor then verifies the eligibility criteria and ensures that all subjects (patients) are eligible for the trial.
-The monitor also verifies if all the adverse events are being reported by the site.
-Accuracy and completeness of data in a clinical trial is of paramount importance not just from an efficacy end point perspective but from a regulatory and compliance standpoint.
+Clinical Research Associate – CRA) performs various checks that are currently done manually and on site.
+As an example, the site monitor checks all Informed Consent Forms (ICFs) to ensure they have been duly signed by the patient as a verification that informed consent forms have been read and understood by patients.
+The monitor also verifies the eligibility criteria and ensures that all subjects (patients) are eligible for the trial.
+The monitor also verifies if all the adverse events are being reported by the site by verifying the source systems and the reports.
+Accuracy and completeness of data in a clinical trial is of paramount importance not just from a safety and efficacy end point perspective but from a regulatory and compliance standpoint.
 The site monitors play a key role in this.
-The monitors have to verify for the accuracy and completeness of the case report forms with respect to the source documents and any cross references among documents.
+The monitors have to verify the accuracy and completeness of the case report forms with respect to the source documents and any cross references among documents.
 They also need to verify the dose and therapy modifications done for specific patients are accurately documented.
 From a regulatory perspective, monitors are responsible to ensure that sponsors have provided investigative brochure to each site.
 They have to verify the qualifications of the investigators.
-Monitors also confirm if the investigator and staff are adequately informed about the trails.
-Site monitors spend about 20% time moving between sites and another 20% verifying different documents and the speaking with the investigator and staff to ensure all protocols are followed and any deviations are appropriately captured and reported to the sponsor for further action.
+Monitors also confirm if the investigator and staff are adequately informed about the trials and trained on the protocol.
+Site monitors spend about 20% time moving between sites and another 20% verifying different documents while at the same time communicate with the investigator and staff to ensure the protocol is followed and any deviations are appropriately captured and reported to the sponsor for further action.
 Monitor should also communicate any deviations from protocol, SOPs, GCP and the regulations to the investigator.
 Monitor will submit a written report to the sponsor after each visit.
-Report will cover the following:
+Reports will cover the following:

 Summary of what was reviewed